 At the beginning, each site scans its local database independently, and determines the local count of items (1-itemsets).
 For this purpose, a vector is used to keep count of every item.
-Each site reads its local transaction records one Proceedings of the International MultiConference of Engineers and Computer Scientists 2008 Vol I IMECS 2008, 19-21 March, 2008, Hong Kong by one and increase the count of items accordingly.
+Each site reads its local transaction records one by one and increase the count of items accordingly.
 At the end of this stage, sites synchronize their data to determine globally large 1-itemsets ($L{(1)}$).
 Using $L{(1)}$ each site initializes its local trie copy; thus local trie copies are all alike at the end of the pass.